Thailand Property Guide for Expats: Everything You Need to

 Can Expats Own Property in Thailand?

-Thai company structure: Some buyers historically purchased land through a Thai company (holding >51% Thai shares).
+Thai company structure: Some buyers historically purchased land through a Thai company (holding over 51% Thai shares).
 This is a legally grey area and the Thai Revenue Department and Land Department scrutinise such structures.
-This guide does not recommend the nominee company route — proper leasehold or freehold condo ownership is the preferred approach.
+This guide does not recommend the nominee company route, proper leasehold or freehold condo ownership is the preferred approach.

 Freehold vs Leasehold: Which Is Right for You?